What is cocaine?

 Gawin, F.H (1991).
 Cocaine addiction: psychology and neurophysiology, Science, 251(5001), pp. 1580-1586, DOI: 10.1126/science.2011738

 O'Brien, C.P., McLellan A.T., Alterman A., Childress A.R.
 (1992).
 Psychotherapy for cocaine dependence.
 Ciba Found Symp., 166:207-16, discussion 216-23.

 Platt, J.J.
 (2000).
 Cocaine addiction.
 Theory, research and treatment.
 UK: Harvard University Press.

 Rice-Licare, J., Delaney-McLoughlin.
 K. & Weimann, F. (1990).
 Cocaine Solutions: Help for Cocaine Abusers and Their Families, UK: Routledge

-Find a counsellor or psychotherapist dealing with drug abuse
+Find a therapist dealing with drug addiction